jzhangtech/Angular1-boilerplate/README.md

 # Angular1-boilerplate

-Boilerplate for angular1 projects, using requireJs for aysnc script loading
+Boilerplate for angular1 projects, using requireJs for script management

 # Included libararies